-VHH antibodies have been shown to be able to access unique epitopes that may not be accessible for conventional antibodies.
-VHH single-domain antibodies are readily humanized and are known for their high stability, solubility and ease of manufacturing.
-The use of VHH single-domain antibody components and their therapeutic potential has been validated by the approval of caplacizumab for patients with acquired thrombotic thrombocytopenic purpura.
+VHH antibodies can access unique epitopes that may not be accessible for conventional antibodies.
+VHH single domain antibodies are readily humanized and are known for their high stability, solubility and ease of manufacturing.
+The therapeutic potential of VHH single domain antibody components has been validated by the approval of caplacizumab for patients with acquired thrombotic thrombocytopenic purpura.

-As depicted below, we are developing a novel proprietary platform in two relatively small Gammabody formats: a bispecific format in which a Vdelta2 T cell receptor-specific VHH is linked to a tumor-targeting VHH via a short and clinically validated linker, and a bispecific format with a silenced Fragment crystallizable (fc) domain (VHH-Fc).
-We believe that the combination of a relatively small size and the Fc-mediated half-life extension facilitates tumor penetration and is therefore advantageous for the development of compounds targeting solid tumors.
+As depicted below, we are developing a novel proprietary platform in relatively small Gammabody formats: a bispecific format in which a V δ 2 T cell receptor-specific VHH is linked to a tumor-targeting VHH via a short and clinically validated linker, and a bispecific format with a silenced Fragment crystallizable (fc) domain (VHH-Fc).
+We believe that the combination of relatively small size and the Fc-mediated half-life extension facilitates tumor penetration and is therefore advantageous for the development of compounds targeting solid tumors.